 Is there a minimum creative volume below which A+AC performs worse than manual campaigns?

 Yes.
-Based on RocketShip HQ client data, A+AC campaigns with fewer than 8 active creatives consistently showed 20-25% higher CPAs than A+AC campaigns with 15-30 creatives.
-Below 5 creatives, A+AC frequently underperformed manual campaigns entirely.
+In our experience, A+AC campaigns with insufficient creative variety consistently show higher CPAs than campaigns supplied with a robust creative library.
+Campaigns with thin creative libraries often underperform manual campaigns entirely.
 The algorithm needs variety to find the best asset-audience-placement combinations, so treat 10 proven creatives as the absolute minimum before launching an A+AC campaign.

 How should I adjust my A+AC strategy when Meta changes its algorithm or ad products?